 Allow to rise in a warm (not hot) place until almost doubled in size and the dough returns to shape when lightly poked.
 Bake at 350 F for about 20 minutes, or until lightly browned.
 Cool sweet rolls on a cookie rack.
 When completely cooled, you may drizzle with Powdered Sugar Icing, if desired.

 Powdered Sugar Icing

 - Milk or orange juice

-Sift sugar into mixing bowl.
-Add vanilla and about 1 teaspoon milk.
+Sift sugar into a mixing bowl.
+Add vanilla and about 1 teaspoon of milk.
 Mix thoroughly.
-Add very small amounts of milk and stir, until icing reaches the desired consistency.
+Add very small amounts of milk and stir, until the icing reaches the desired consistency.
 I like it thin enough to drizzle.